tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 Binance uses two patterns for these streams: WebSocket API user data subscriptions and listen-key user data streams.
 The SDK supports both; the product group determines which path you should use.

 For either pattern, listen for the WebSocket lifecycle events as well as account events.
 The event names are `reconnecting` and `reconnected`. `reconnecting` fires when the SDK starts replacing a dropped connection; `reconnected` fires after the replacement connection is open.
 Both include the `wsKey`, which tells you which connection was affected.
-For user data streams, `reconnected` is the right place to reconcile private state through REST in case account events were missed while the socket was down.
+For user data streams, `reconnected` is the right place to reconcile private state through the REST API in case account events were missed while the socket was down.

 With `WebsocketAPIClient`, attach those handlers to `wsApi.getWSClient()`.
 With `WebsocketClient`, attach them directly to the client.